All About Guildford

 The Watts Chapel

 The stunningly beautiful Watts Chapel is a working cemetery.
-It is built with a fascinating red brick exterior surrounded with yew tree paths, that is perfectly awe-inspiring to visitors.
+It is built with a fascinating red brick exterior surrounded with yew tree paths, that is perfectly awe-inspiring to visit

 Steam Dreams—The Cathedrals Express